-When the moon passes over Aries, Leo and Sagittarius the days are warm, influencing fruit and seed formation.
-Taurus, Virgo and Capricorn promote root growth.
-Gemini, Libra and Aquarius favours development of flowers, substance and colour through its influence over the air, and when the moon passes through Cancer, Scorpio and Pisces, it promotes vegetative growth because of its influence over water.
+All these constellations have different energies: air, water, fire and earth.
+When the moon passes over Aries, Leo and Sagittarius (the fire signs) the days are warm, influencing fruit and seed formation.
+Taurus, Virgo and Capricorn (the earth signs) promote root growth, as the root is drawn into the soil.
+Gemini, Libra and Aquarius (the air signs) favour development of flowers, substance and colour through the moon’s influence over the air, and when the moon passes through Cancer, Scorpio and Pisces (the water signs), it promotes vegetative growth because of its influence over water.

 It’s an age-old, yet pioneering, principle that goes back much further than Steiner’s time.
-It’s a hark back to centuries gone by, when the only reliable calendar was the moon and stars (see, we told you it’s nothing new).
+It’s a hark back to centuries gone by, when synthetic pesticides didn’t exist, and the only reliable calendar was the moon and stars.

-Biodynamic farming is aimed at conserving natural resources for the benefit of all future generations.
-When Steiner established his biodynamic principles, he came up with nine ‘preparations’, which are made from herbs, mineral sources and animal manures.
 Turned into field sprays and compost, it is these preparations that aid fertilisation – rather than synthetic, chemical-driven fertilisers you’d typically find in conventional farming.
-These preparations are used on the farm to activate and enhance the energy of nature into the whole farming system.
+These preparations are used on the farm to harness, activate and enhance the energy of nature into the whole farming system.

-The benefits of biodynamic farming are endless.
-Firstly, it’s ecologically and environmentally sustainable as essentially, the farm looks after itself in one full circle – and nothing harmful goes into the earth.
-By ensuring the soil is healthy, we protect the local environment and can produce high-quality crops.
+The benefits of biodynamic* farming are endless.
+Firstly, it’s ecologically and environmentally sustainable as essentially, the farm looks after itself in one full circle – and nothing harmful goes into the Earth.
+By ensuring the soil is healthy, we protect the local environment and produce high-quality crops.

-By being guided by the moon, biodynamic farming allows the crops grown to be the best that they can be.
+By being guided by the moon, biodynamic* farming allows the crops grown to be the best that they can be.
 Just like the moon has an influence on tides, it also influences moisture in soil.
-The moon pulls moisture up to the surface of the soil where it can be best utilised by crops.
-This, in turn, helps seeds germinate, speeds plant growth rates, and produce more abundant harvests.
+As the moon approaches our farm, it pulls moisture up to the surface of the soil where it can be best utilised by crops and helps with planting seedlings.
+As the moon moves away from the Earth’s surface, root crops can benefit from the lower water level into the soil.
+This, in turn, helps seeds germinate, speeds plant growth rates, and produces more abundant harvests.

 You may see our products all over the world, but our biodynamic* farm is our heartland and we’ve stayed true to our artisanal roots.
 We will always put more back into the earth than we take out of it.